karafka/karafka/CONTRIBUTING.md

 ### Code review process

 Each pull request must pass all the rspec specs and meet our quality requirements.

-To check if everything is as it should be, we use [Coditsu](https://coditsu.io) that combines multiple linters and code analyzers for both code and documentation.
 Once you're done with your changes, submit a pull request.

 ### Contributing to Pro components